Eccenux/jenkins-scripts/DEV.md

 This example defines a JavaScript package named `theme`, which includes all JavaScript files directly under `nux-js/lib` and `nux-js`.
 The built file will be named `theme.js` and placed in the `_build/` directory.

-## Additional considerations
+## Additional Considerations

-Some files are copied directly in the packaging script.
-The `packaging.php` file should be pretty straight forward.
+Some files are directly copied in the packaging script, so you might need to check that out too (not only `config.php`).
+The `packaging.php` file should be straightforward though.

-Note that the script was created quite a long time ago and it should work as far back as in PHP5, but it is also quite simple and should work in PHP7 and PHP8 (and probably in future versions).
+Note that this script was created a long time ago and so it should still work with PHP 5.
+However, it is also quite simple and should be compatible with PHP 7, PHP 8, and likely future PHP versions.